vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/2_REALISTIC_IDEALISM.md

 THE ULTIMATE AS PRAKĀŚA VIMARSAMAYA.

-The Ultimate, according to the Abhāsavāda, has two aspects, the transcendental (viśvottīrņa) and the immanent (viśvamaya).
+The Ultimate, according to the Abhāsavāda, has two aspects, the transcendental (viśvottīrṇa) and the immanent (viśvamaya).
 The latter is described as "prakāśavimarsa maya".
 The conception of macrocosm of this system is based on a careful study of microcosm.
 In order, therefore, to show clearly as to what these two words really stand for, it is necessary to point out their import when they are applied to the individual self.

 Each of the two words represents an aspect of the individual self.
 The prakāśa is conceived to be very much like a mirror.
 In this aspect, the self is simply & substratum of the psychic images, which are merely its modes or forms due to the stimulus received either from